-The AutoStore team has focused on refining its production and sourcing strategies by reducing dependencies on individual suppliers, optimizing inventory levels, improving collaboration and increasing visibility with suppliers.
+The AutoStore team continued to focus on refining its production and sourcing strategies by reducing dependencies on individual suppliers, optimizing inventory levels, improving collaboration and increasing visibility among suppliers.
 Collectively, these efforts have secured significantly shorter lead times and faster delivery to customers.
 In addition, the improved sourcing strategy provides a platform for increased flexibility and production capacity to facilitate future growth.